Verbs, Nouns, and the Hierarchy of Action in Service Design

 The "verbs" framing draws, whether consciously or not, on a rich intellectual tradition.
 J.L.
 Austin's How to Do Things with Words (1962) established what linguists call speech act theory: the insight that language doesn't merely describe the world but actively shapes it.
 As Gond and Cabantous (2015) explain, "a performative utterance is one 'in which to say something is to do something; or in which by saying something we are doing something.'"
 When a registrar says "I now pronounce you married", or when a service declares "Your application is approved", these aren't descriptions of pre-existing facts - they are declarations that constitute the institutional reality they name.

 Austin distinguished three dimensions of any speech act: the locutionary (what is literally said), the illocutionary (what is done in saying it - requesting, promising, declaring), and the perlocutionary (the effects produced by saying it).
 This matters for service design because services are saturated with illocutionary acts: users make requests, providers make commitments, systems issue declarations that change status.
-Iqbal (2018) makes this explicit: "Services are a set of promises...
+Iqbal (2018), whose promise framework I explored in the first post of this series, makes this explicit: "Services are a set of promises...
 Agreements are based on promises.
 Services require agreements, therefore services are also based on promises".

 Winograd and Flores (1986) applied speech act theory directly to systems design through their "Conversation for Action" framework.
 As McCarthy and Wright (2007) summarise, they "describe organizational life as comprised of speech acts combined into 'recurrent patterns of communication.'"
 Work, in this view, consists of networks of requests and commitments - someone asks for something, someone else promises to deliver, and the cycle continues until the commitment is discharged or broken.
 This anticipates service design's focus on what users are trying to accomplish and how services respond.

 Linguistic theory adds another lens.
 Fillmore's frame semantics (1968) showed that verbs encode structured relationships between participants.
-As Gärdenfors (2017) explains, "the agent and the patient of an event model are the two most central examples of thematic roles".
+As Gärdenfors (2017) explains, extending his conceptual spaces framework into linguistic semantics, "the agent and the patient of an event model are the two most central examples of thematic roles".
 When we say "book an appointment", the verb implies an agent (the user doing the booking), a patient or affected object (the appointment being created), and potentially an instrument (the booking system mediating the action).
 Understanding these argument structures helps designers identify what roles a service must support and what entities it must represent.

 So verbs aren't arbitrary - they capture something real about how services create value through action.
 The question is what they leave out.